The Courts of Chaos: Plot summary

 Corwin cuts a branch off a tree as a walking aid.
-The tree complains, but when it learns that he is Oberon's son it gives him its blessing.
-It says that it is Ygg, and that Oberon planted it in Amber's distant past to mark the boundary between Order and Chaos.
+The tree complains, but when it learns that he is Oberon's son it gives him its blessing: Oberon planted the tree in Amber's distant past to mark the boundary between Order and Chaos.
 It tells him to plant the staff somewhere it will have the chance to grow.

-A talking raven named Hugi (of the usual color) arrives, and tries to distract Corwin with fatalistic philosophy.
+A talking raven named Hugi (of the usual color) arrives, tells him that the tree's name was Ygg, and tries to distract Corwin with fatalistic philosophy.
 It shows Corwin the head of a mostly-drowned Giant, who will not even allow the possibility of rescue.
-A mythological jackal offers to lead Corwin on a short-cut to the Courts, but instead leads him to its lair, where Corwin kills it in self-defense.
+A mythological jackal offers to lead Corwin on a shortcut to the Courts, but instead leads him to its lair, where Corwin kills it in self-defense.
 He finally finds a shadow with the Courts' sky, but is aghast to discover that the Courts still lie across a huge wasteland.
 The raven Hugi returns and pointedly tells him it knew all along, so he kills it for his dinner.

 As the metaphysical storm approaches Chaos, Corwin decides that Oberon must have failed, so he plants his staff and begins to use the Jewel to inscribe a new Pattern.
 The process evokes memories of his former life in Paris, France, and is given the impression that these somehow shape the new Pattern.
 He finishes, but is exhausted, and he collapses at the new Pattern's center.
 Brand projects himself to Corwin and steals the Jewel.
 Corwin loses consciousness.

 Corwin awakes to find the area surrounding his Pattern transformed.
 The sky is now white, and the staff has grown into a tree.
 Corwin realises that he is at the center of a Pattern, and commands it to teleport him to the Courts.

-He arrives in the courts, only to be challenged to single combat by someone who introduces himself as Borel, Master at Arms of the Courts of Chaos.
-He removes his armour to make the fight fair, but Corwin, having no time for a fair fight, slays him then and there, although he does feel slightly guilty about it afterward.
+He arrives in the courts, only to be challenged to single combat by someone who introduces himself as Borel.
+Corwin recognizes him as Master at Arms of the Courts of Chaos and the teacher of Dara in swordsmanship.
+Borel removes his armour to make the fight fair, but Corwin, having no time for a fair fight, tries to run away, and slays Borel with underhanded tactics when he pursues.
+He does feel slightly guilty about it afterward.